![]() |

 Restless(From the "Take Time" newsletter -- a monthly e-zine.
 Please sign up at www.Wright-Oncoaching.com).
 You have just successfully accomplished one of your life long challenges and you are thinking - life couldn't be better.
 Then, suddenly, you begin to feel a restlessness.
 It seems to come from nowhere and you can't figure out why.
 Restlessness can materialize in a variety of forms and intensity.
 It often comes in the form of loneliness.
 It is, however normal and although a bit mysterious, it is common.
 So what can we do about it?
 Ronald Rolheiser in his book Restless

-suggests that "we should develop through hard effort, certain patterns
+suggests that "we should develop through hard effort, certain

-will help us to return its potentially paralyzing grip into a creative
+loneliness and that will help us to return its potentially

-force".
+paralyzing grip into a creative force".
 Take time to nurture your spirit with silence and stillness.
 About The term spiritualiy was almost exclusively a roman catholic term prior to 1964.
 Over the past 40 years, the study of spirituality has rapidly grown.
 Now there are research doctoral programs in spirituality and perhaps we have a better grip on what it actually is.
-"Sprituality is the experience of consciously striving to integrate
+"Sprituality is the experience of consciously striving to

-toward the ultimate value one perceives."
+perceives."
 Spirituality is personal, it will look different for each individual.
 It depends on what your "ultimate value" is.
 About the Author: Lois Wrightson is a Spiritual Life Coach who helps to nurture your individual spiritual development through the discovery and affirmation of your own beliefs and values.
 If you mention LowCostLifeCoaching.com when you contact her, you will receive the special discounted rate of $50 a month for coaching services.
 To contact Lois please email lois@wright-oncoaching.com or go to www.Wright-OnCoaching.com.
 Copyright Lois Wrightson 2007 |

 ||||||||||